Employee theft is the silent profit killer that plays a major role in the financial life or death of your restaurant, cafe, hotel, or bar.

 - That’s one way I spot dishonest employees.
 I look for the employees that are not following accountability policies.

-- If you promote from within, you can select the employees that have demonstrated a complete understanding of all accountability systems and have executed them consistently.
+- If you promote from within, you can select the employees that have demonstrated a complete understanding of all accounting systems and have executed them consistently.

 - The best supervisors will insist on high-standards of accountability across all shifts and locations.